TrashBoizLLC/TrashBoizLLC.github.io/index.md

 <font color="red"> Warning!!!
 Project was designed to run on localhost on a unix environment. </font>

-Clone or Download [TrashCoin](https://github.com/TrashBoizLLC/TrashCoin) application.
+Clone or Download the [TrashCoin](https://github.com/TrashBoizLLC/TrashCoin) application.

 ## Creating Server